MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-outbound-text-messaging.md

 1. Send an email to [dynamics@vibes.com](mailto:dynamics@vibes.com).
 You will get a response within a business day.
 1. After your account is set up or if you are already a Vibes customer, contact the Vibes customer care team ([live@vibes.com](mailto:live@vibes.com)) or your dedicated customer success manager to request the account integration details required to create the integration between Customer Insights - Journeys and Vibes.

-### Set up your Infobip, LINK Mobility, Telesign, Twilio, or Vibes sender numbers in the Customer Insights - Journeys app
+### Set up your Azure Communication Services, Infobip, LINK Mobility, Telesign, Twilio, or Vibes sender numbers in the Customer Insights - Journeys app

 To set up a new SMS provider for the Customer Insights - Journeys app: